Insider Info: YA Publishing in India

 I've witnessed firsthand the enthusiasm and passion of young readers who devour books that speak to their experiences, affirm their identities, or introduce them to new worlds and perspectives.
 It's a privilege to be part of an industry that plays such a significant role in shaping young minds and fostering a love for storytelling.

-Moreover, my experience in YA publishing has taught me the importance of listening to the voices of the young generation.
+Moreover, my experience in YA publishing in India has taught me the importance of listening to the voices of the young generation.
 They are unafraid to ask tough questions and demand accountability from the creators and gatekeepers of their literature.
 This push for authenticity and transparency has made me a more conscientious editor, dedicated to ensuring that the stories we publish resonate with our readers on a deep and meaningful level.